1797 – The Legislature of Upper Canada met at York for the first time.

 1870 – The first General Assembly of the Presbyterian Church of Canada was held.

 1819 – The fourth session of the Seventh Parliament opened.
-Legislation included a validity act for married women.
+The legislation included a validity act for married women.

 1677 – La Durantaye claimed the Lake Huron-Lake Erie area for France.

-1585 – John Davis made his first voyage to Davis Strait.
+1585 – John Davis made his first voyage to the Davis Strait.

 1576 – Martin Frobisher began his first voyage to Baffin Land.